ushela/alx-system_engineering-devops/0x01-shell_permissions/README.md

 adds execute permission to all subdirectoriies of the current directory for the owner, the group owner and all other users

 #mkdir mydir ....
 script that creates a directory

+#chgrp .....
+script that changes the group owner